tharindu432/SuperMarketApp/README.md

-# Supermarket Application
+# Supermarket Application - (K-Market) 🛒

-Welcome to the Supermarket Application!
-This application provides a comprehensive solution for managing supermarket operations, including inventory management, product management, order processing, and reporting.
+Welcome to the K-Market Application!
+This application provides a comprehensive solution for managing supermarket operations, including inventory management, product management and order processing.
 This README file will guide you through the setup and usage of the application.

-## Table of Contents
+## Table of Contents 📚

 - [Features](#features)
 - [Technologies Used](#technologies-used)